eth-vaw-glaciology/course-101-0250-00/website/lecture1.md

 ### :construction: Exercises
 - Money in the bank (update, rate of change)
-- Car travelling 1, 2 directions
+- Car travelling in 1D, 2D
 - Volcanic bomb
 - _(optional)_ orbital